-Q33 I have lost my return envelope.
+Q33.
+I have lost my return envelope.

-You can use an envelope of your own and put the return address and Freepost number on it.
-(You will not need to put a stamp on the envelope if you write the Freepost number on the envelope).
+A You can use an envelope of your own and put the return address and Freepost number on it.
+(You will not need to put a stamp on the envelope if you write the Freepost number on the envelope and post it in New Zealand).
+Freepost number 4710 The Electoral Office Whakatāne District Council PO Box 5135 Wellesley Street Auckland 1141

-Freepost number 4170

-The Electoral Office

-Whakatāne District Council

-PO Box 5135

-Wellesley Street

-Auckland 1141

-Q34 I am on the Unpublished Parliamentary Roll and I want a special vote please.
+Q34.
+I am on the Unpublished Parliamentary Roll and I want a special vote.